MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

 - **Base Stats**:
   - Magic Number: 2
 - **Buffs/Modifiers**: None
 - **Effect**: Draw 2 cards.
-If any card has a cost of 2, gain 1 Cog.
+If any card has a cost of 2, gain 1 Pluck.

 `Autonomous Servant`
 - **Type**: Power